 As the day wore on, the Dow fell to 212.33.
 The ticker tape that announced stock prices was hours behind.
 That meant investors didn't know how much they were losing.
 They frantically called their brokers.
 When they couldn't get through, they sent telegrams.
 Western Union said its volume of telegrams tripled that day.

 Back then, traders physically wrote orders on pieces of paper.
 There were so many trades that the orders backed up.
 Traders just stuffed them into trash cans.
 Fistfights broke out, and one trader collapsed.
 Once revived, he was put back to work.
-Members of the NYSE board were afraid they would worsen the panic if they closed the market.
+Members of the NYSE board were afraid to close the market because it might make the panic even worse.

 Part of the panic that caused Black Tuesday resulted from how investors played the stock market in the 1920s.
-They didn't have instant access to information like they do today.
-Rather than the internet, stock prices were shown via a ticker tape machine, which printed the prices on a strip of paper.
-As share prices dropped on Black Tuesday, panic ensued because no one knew how bad it was.
-The ticker tapes literally could not keep up with the pace of falling stock prices.
+They didn't have instant access to information via the internet.
+Stock prices were printed by a ticker tape machine onto a strip of paper.
+As share prices dropped the ticker tapes literally could not keep up with the pace.
+Panic ensued because no one knew how bad it was.

 It was pandemonium on the floor of the stock exchange.
 Buyers roared and screamed.
 Some collapsed onto the ground when they got bad news about a stock price.
 Crowds formed outside of the NYSE.
 The police were called to keep order.